310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Keito v2 %}
 That is my strength.
-In any case, the Student Council is an organization that supports students—just as the name suggests.
+In any case, the Student Council is an organization that supports students — Just as the name suggests.
 It should be helpful without getting in the way.

 So if you could, I’d like you to sign this, saying… “I support establishing a Student Council.”